Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Spreading of a wave packet in non-Hermitian systems with non-reciprocal hopping

 and avoid this computational difficulty.\cite{Hamaz,china}

-The four panels of Fig. \ref{fig_1pd} show the distribution of $|\psi_j(t)|$ in the case of $g=1.4$ ($L=601$, $j_0=580$) for different strength of $W$.
+Let us first consider the Hermitian case.
+The four panels of Fig. \ref{fig_1herm} show the distribution of $|\psi_j(t)|$ in the case of Hermite case for different strength of $W$.
 At site $j$ (the abscissa) and at time $t$ (the ordinate), the amplitude of $|\psi_j(t)|$ is specified by a variation of the plot color indicated in the color bar.
-The four panels show unlike in the Hermitian case \footnote{ In the Hermitian limit ($g=0$) the wave packet {\it diffuses} as time progresses, unless disorder $W$ is not too strong ($W/J<2$); see e.g., Fig. 2 of Ref. \onlinecite{Longhi}.
-In a non-Hermitian system ($g\neq 0$) diffusion practically ceases,\cite{Longhi} at least the one as in the Hermitian limit; i.e., a cascade-like spread of the wave packet.
+In the clean limit [Fig. \ref{fig_1herm}(a)], the wave packet spreads symmetrically in the two directions.
+As the strength $W$ of disorder increases (Fig. \ref{fig_1herm}(b), (c)), spreading of the wave packet tends to become slower.
+Finally, beyond the critical disorder strength (Fig. \ref{fig_1herm}(d)), the wave packet ceases to spread.
+Then, the four panels of Fig. \ref{fig_1pd} show the distribution of $|\psi_j(t)|$ in the case of $g=1.4$ ($L=601$, $j_0=580$) for different strength of $W$.
+Unlike in the Hermitian case \footnote{ In the Hermitian limit ($g=0$) the wave packet {\it spreads} as time progresses, unless disorder $W$ is not too strong ($W/J<2$); see e.g., Fig. 2 of Ref. \onlinecite{Longhi}.
+In a non-Hermitian system ($g\neq 0$) wave packet spreading practically ceases,\cite{Longhi} at least the one as in the Hermitian limit; i.e., a cascade-like spread of the wave packet.
 In any case, the dynamics becomes very different from the Hermitian case.
-Here, we further clarify this point. } that the wave packet does not diffuse; at least in the regime of weak $W$ [cases of panels (a-b)], \footnote{at least in the short time scale; in the (long) time regime at which the imaginary part Im $\epsilon_n$ comes into play, $|\psi (t)\rangle$ decays into a single eigenstate with a maximal Im $\epsilon_n$; see Appendix \ref{app_gauss} for details.
-In such a long time scale the wave packet may diffuse in time, but not in the sense considered here. } but rather {\it slides} in the direction imposed by the non-reciprocity $g$.
-In the non-Hermitian case $g\neq 0$ the standard cascade-like diffusion as in the Hermitian limit disappears in the regime of weak $W$ [panels (a-b)] such that $W\ll W_c$,\cite{Longhi} but a similar (cascade-like) behavior reappears in the vicinity of the localization transition: $W\simeq W_c$ [panel (c)].
+Here, we further clarify this point. } (Fig. \ref{fig_1herm}) the four panels show that the wave packet does not spread; at least in the regime of weak $W$ [cases of panels (a-b)], \footnote{at least in the short time scale; in the (long) time regime at which the imaginary part Im $\epsilon_n$ comes into play, $|\psi (t)\rangle$ decays into a single eigenstate with a maximal Im $\epsilon_n$; see Appendix \ref{app_gauss} for details.
+In such a long time scale the wave packet may spread in time, but not in the sense considered here. } but rather {\it slides} in the direction imposed by the non-reciprocity $g$.
+In the non-Hermitian case $g\neq 0$ the standard cascade-like wave packet spreading as in the Hermitian limit disappears in the regime of weak $W$ [panels (a-b)] such that $W\ll W_c$,\cite{Longhi} but a similar (cascade-like) behavior reappears in the vicinity of the localization transition: $W\simeq W_c$ [panel (c)].
 In the localized phase, the wave packet does not move [panel (d)].
 Comparing the three cases on the delocalized side [panels (a-c)], one also notices that the ``sliding velocity'' of the wave packet; at least the velocity of the wave front $v_f$, tends to increase as $W$ is increased.\cite{Longhi}